 Through the new Global Engagement Grants program, CGHSR aims to support collaborations between local and international teams.
 One such example is the work of Nida Sajid, PhD, in the College of Liberal Arts, who will explore the impact of waste management facilities on community health and biodiversity during the COVID-19 pandemic in Goa, India.
 Her team is examining the reciprocity and intersectionality in public health by creating an innovative model of collaborative research, capacity building, and active learning.
 This project will foster long-term mutual partnerships with academic institutions and local communities in India by incorporating longitudinal research and a bidirectional learning model.

 Fostering Work in Global Women's Health

 Global Engagement Grants also provide an opportunity to collaborate around specific CGHSR focus areas and with other UMN centers and colleges that share our priorities.

 “This year, we offered several Global Engagement Grants to support health equity projects in women's health,” said Rahel Nardos, MD, MCR, director of global women’s health at CGHSR.
 “In many low resource settings around the world, deep gender inequities, such as the lack of control over reproductive rights or economic disempowerment disproportionately affect the health outcomes for women and girls.”

 We hope you’ll consider preparing a proposal for our next funding cycle, with the call for proposals to be announced in fall 2022.
-CGHSR also offers funding through our signature Global Health Seed Grants and Faculty Mentor Awards programs, which will begin accepting applications this spring.
+CGHSR also offers funding through our Global Health Seed Grants program, which will begin accepting applications this spring.

 "I am truly thankful for this funding that will bring to reality my hope for extending simulation and debriefing training to global partners who have not yet had this opportunity." said Cynthia Bradley PhD, RN, 2022 Global Engagement Grant recipient.